alt-qi/UncomplicatedWhitelist/README.md

  + `/uwl off` - Disables the whitelist.
  + `/uwl import` - Imports all players from the Minecraft whitelist.
  + `/uwl reload` - Reloads the config.

+**P.S.:** There is one permission in the entire plugin: `uwl.operate`.
+It allows you to use all the commands of plugin.